Product roadmaps serve as strategic guides to help keep a company aligned and on track with plans and goals for the products they’re building.

 For companies that follow best practices, this is a simple answer: The Product Manager owns the product roadmap.

 It is the Product Manager, after all, who is ultimately responsible for the success (or failure) of the product when it reaches the market.
-That means the strategic document that the entire organization uses to guide the development, marketing, sales, and continuous improvement of the product — the roadmap — should be under the Product Manager’s control at all times.
+That means the strategic document that the entire organization uses to guide the development, marketing, sales, and continuous improvement of the product — the roadmap — should always be under the Product Manager’s control.